-Each year Council sponsors the Inclusion Award category of the Northern Beaches Local Business Awards.
-The Inclusion Award recognises businesses on the Northern Beaches that aim to accommodate the needs of all community members regardless of ability.
+The Northern Beaches Disability Inclusion Award recognises businesses on the Northern Beaches that aim to accommodate the needs of all customers regardless of ability.

-The winner of the 2019 Inclusion Award is Cordony Hair.
+The winner of the 2019 Inclusion Award is Cordony Hair, Westfield Warringah Mall.

 The judges were extremely impressed with the dedication of Cordony Hair in serving its customers, which its staff have demonstrated over many years.
 Cordony go above and beyond in ensuring their services are accessible and inclusive, making physical, digital and procedural adjustments to ensure maximum customer comfort.

 The 2019 Inclusion Award Runner Up is Plus Fitness Brookvale.